Click on the symbol for era description

-Click on the title to go that particular era
+Click on the title to go that era

 The History of Space Opera